ryanmhamelbsu/CS690-Final-Project/README.md

 ## Gift Planner

-Gift Planner is a simple .NET console application for managing gift ideas, purchases, and important dates for people throughout the year.
+Gift Planner is a .NET console application for managing gift ideas, purchases, and important dates for people throughout the year.

 ## Version
-v2.0.0
+v3.0.0

 ## Features
 - Add and manage people